 The assessment consists of a written exam (75min.) (according to \$4(2), 1 SPO).
-A bonus can be earned through successful participation in the tutorial sessions.
+A bonus can be earned by correctly solving at least 50% of the posed bonus exercices.
 If the grade of the written examination is between 4.0 and 1.3, the bonus improves the grade by up to one level (0.3 or 0.4).
 The examination is offered in each semester and can be repeated at any regular examination date.